Zeugma440/atldotnet/README.md

 theTrack.Composer = "Oscar Wilde (アイドル)"; // Support for "exotic" charsets theTrack.AdditionalFields["customField"] = "fancyValue"; // Support for custom fields
 theTrack.Save();

+// Can alternatively be initialized with a Stream theTrack = new Track(stream);
 ```

 You'll find more working code on the [Code snippets section of the Documentation](https://github.com/Zeugma440/atldotnet/wiki/3.-Usage-_-Code-snippets), including what you need to manage embedded pictures (e.g. cover), chapters , lyrics and playlists